Compute

 LoginUtil.login(userPrincipal, userKeytabPath, krb5ConfPath, hadoopConf);

-In the Spark sample project code, different sample projects use different authentication codes, which are basic safety authentication and basic safety authentication with ZooKeeper authentication.
-The example authentication parameters used in the sample project are displayed as Table 3.
-Modify the parameter value as required.
+The Spark sample project code uses different authentication codes for different sample projects.
+These include basic safety authentication and basic safety authentication with ZooKeeper authentication.
+Table 3 describes the example authentication parameters used in the sample project.
+Change the parameter values based on the site requirements.

 Parameter